sbobek/clamp/README.md

 # Cluster Analysis with Multidimensional Prototypes (CLAMP)
 ## About
+CLAMP main goal is to explain differences between clustering, by using state-of-the-art XAI methods and rule-based representation of explanations.
+It generates bounding boxes that define boundaries of clusters to be explain and exploit it to generate better explanations of the clusters.

 ## Instalation
 First of all clonde the repository and its submodules, and enter it: